hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 --- abstract

 This specification defines a method for computing a hash value over a CBOR Object Signing and Encryption (COSE) Key.
-It defines which fields in a COSE Key structure are used in the hash computation, the method of creating a canonical form of the fields, and how to hash the byte sequence.
-The resulting hash value can be used for identifying or selecting a key that is the subject of the thumbprint.
+It specifies which fields within the COSE Key structure are included in the cryptographic hash computation, the process for creating a canonical representation of these fields, and how to hash the resulting byte sequence.
+The resulting hash value, referred to as a "thumbprint," can be used to identify or select the corresponding key.

 --- middle